zhaowenlan1779/prometry/README.md

 This project uses the CMake building system.
 C++17 is required, so you will need a recent enough compiler, such as g++ 7 or above.

 This project relies on the [SymEngine](https://github.com/symengine/symengine) algebra library.
 You must build and install the SymEngine library before building this project.
-Attached is a simple command snippet for building and installing SymEngine on MSYS2 Mingw64 (ensure that a good toolchain and ninja-build is present).
+Attached is a simple command snippet for building and installing SymEngine on MSYS2 Mingw64 (ensure that a good toolchain and ninja-build is present. you'll also need libgmp).

 ```bash
 git clone https://github.com/symengine/symengine.git
 cd symengine